 Tuesday 21 – Friday 24 November 2017

-Following the huge success of our annual Winter Week on Campus the University of Auckland Public Programmes is excited to announce Spring Week on Campus 2017 which opens a fascinating window into some of the world-class research carried out at the University of Auckland.
+Following the huge success of our annual Winter Week on Campus we are excited to announce Spring Week on Campus 2017, which opens a fascinating window into some of the world-class research carried out at the University of Auckland.

-Your enrolment in Spring Week entitles you to attend all three lectures each day Tuesday – Friday (12 lectures in total) and includes morning tea.
+Your enrollment in Spring Week entitles you to attend all three lectures each day Tuesday – Friday (12 lectures in total) and includes morning tea.

 Getting it up in Space – For the rest of us

-In this session Jim will reflect a bit on personal experience and the achievement of others.
+The recent rise of Rocket Lab has created an immense interest in space activities in NZ.
+Kiwis are known for their #8 fencing wire approach to getting things done, and are very proud of it.
+There is no #8 wire on a venture this ambitious, so how do we approach the complex challenges facing us in the future?
+This conversation will reflect a bit on personal experience and the achievement of others.
 It will examine how space activities can be adapted to prepare us for uncertainty, and how the Auckland Program for Space Systems is engaging students from all faculties to get ready for their future.

 Exploring the genetic landscape of autism spectrum disorder in New Zealand